 There is continuing controversy in research circles about how much carbohydrate children need; all are agreed however that refined starches like white bread, sugary cakes and colas should be kept to a minimum.

-There is no doubt that, with the average American consuming more than half a cup of sugar per day, there is stunting of children in the West too; the effect on the brain and behaviour is more apparent than shortness of stature.
+There is no doubt that with the average American consuming over half a cup of sugar per day, there is stunting of children in the West too; the effect on the brain and behaviour is more apparent than shortness of stature.

 Pellagra is a disease associated with an over-dependance on maize as a staple in the diet.
 Agricultural workers and the rural poor are particularly vulnerable.
 The disease affects the skin, gastrointestinal tract and brain; psychiatric manifestations are common.

-Subclinical pellagra is highly prevalent in South Africa; a deficiency of B3, or niacin.
+Subclinical pellagra is highly prevalent in South Africa; a deficiency of B3 also known as niacin.
 It occurs primarily in countries where maize is the staple carbohydrate; it is low in the amino-acid tryptophan which can ordinarily be converted to the vitamin.
 Meat, chicken and avocados are rich sources; and legumes too.

-The bio-availability of niacin, though present in maize is low; reports exist that cooked in the presence of an alkali, known as nixtamalization[8] frees the vitamin.
-Normally it is bound up in a complex with hemicellusose called niacytin.
+The bio-availability of B3 though present in maize is low; reports exist that cooked in the presence of an alkali, known as nixtamalization[8] frees the vitamin.
+Normally it is bound up in a complex with hemicellulose called niacytin.

 Pellagra is common in Asia too amongst those on a subsistence diet of polished rice.